 We may also sometimes share non-personal, non-sensitive and de-identified information with research organisations.

 How we collect your information

 We may collect information from you either directly or from third parties.
 Information we collect from third parties may be by formal or informal means.

 Where we collect information from third parties and it is not personal information that is contained in a Commonwealth record, we will take reasonable steps to destroy or de-identify the information as required by law.

-We collect personal information about supporters, donors, volunteers, employees, contractors and visitors to our events.
+We collect personal information about supporters, volunteers, employees, contractors and visitors to our events.
 We collect your information in the following ways:

 - face to face contact;

 - electronically including through our website and online surveys;